 2. Bottom Support Installation >40m.

-This procedure is the same as for the hanging pipes, only the beginning and the end is different.
-In a nutshell, the following steps are needed:
+The Bottom Support (BS) installation procedure is basically the same as for the hanging pipes, only the beginning and the end is different.
+In a nutshell,the following steps are needed:

 - Attach the rope (26) to the sump pipe (1) bottom plug (10)